abhijeet-bhambere/python-builder-projects/README.md

 # python-builder-projects
-repo containing building phase of my python journey #learning_by_building
+This repo contains building phase of my python journey #learning_by_building

-The repo will contain all apps built as part of the builder phase of my python journey.
+The repo will contain several apps built as part of the 'builder' phase of my python journey 🛠️.

-It's going to be a collection of apps that will begin with showcasing some basics but crucial concpets

-## List of apps:
+# List of apps:
-### 1. **ToDo list:**
+## 1. **ToDo list:**
-Starting with the basics (again 🙄)! <br>
+But before that, starting with the basics (again 🙄)! <br>
-Yet another basics grid but important, especially since it works on some of the core data types in python :
+Yet another basics grid but this one's important, especially since it works on some of the core data types in python:

-    a. handling Files
+    a.
+Lists operations

     b.
-Lists &

-    c.
-Dictionaries
+File handling

+    c. for, while loops ; try-except scenarios etc.

+### Day 7:
+   Introducing File-handling with the  `with`, `open()`, `write()` funtions📄.

+   This will enable a more stable storage space since earlier tasks would last only for the current instance of the script.

+   Later on will move onto SQL or web-hosting, possibly a streamlit-to-SQL route 🛢️🔁🖥️.

-### 2. App2
+## 2. App2

-### 3. App3
+## 3. App3